emgrasmeder/about/cv.md

 #### Code Witch
 emma@gras.org (+4915234717312)

-I'm a seasoned developer with a background in math and data science; my speciality is growing teams and mentoring developers with various experience levels in their software skills, their strategic vision and execution, and their collaborative efforts.
+I'm a seasoned developer, tech lead, and manager with a background in math and data science; formerly an agile enablement consultant, my speciality is growing teams and mentoring developers to improve to their software skills, their strategic vision, and their collaboration efforts.
 Maybe you have a team of mostly recent university graduates, or even a team full of PhDs.
-They're brilliant, but they could use some support getting things production ready, putting it all together, or meeting quality and velocity demans.
-That's where I come in and thrive.
+They're brilliant, but they could use some support getting things production ready, putting it all together, meeting quality and velocity demands, or building the right things with the right amount of investment.
+That's where I come in.

 Regardless of team or company, I approach problems the same way: as an anarchist.
-I believe in the power of consensus, accountability, taking personal responsibility, and asking, "what are the systemic problems?" and "how can we make this better for everyone?"
+I believe in the power of consensus, people taking personal responsibility, and always examining the systemic and structural issues.

+I believe that humans are the most complicated part of tech companies, so a focus on the people is critical.

 ## Relevant Experience